 During your first year of study (pre-transfer and ideally in the first six months), you are able to study optional courses to help with your academic English language development.
-We offer courses and workshops at two levels:
+We offer Core Language Skills courses and workshops, and one-to-one writing consultations.

 - Grammar review A